usnistgov/IFA/README.md

 freeWrap wraps the IFA Tcl code to create an executable.

 - Download freewrap651.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>.
-More recent versions of freeWrap will **not** work with the IFA.
+More recent versions of freeWrap will **not** work with wrapping IFA.
 - Extract freewrap.exe and put it in the same directory as the IFA files that were downloaded from GitHub.

 Several Tcl packages not included in freeWrap also need to be installed.